FDMDigital/dropdown-styles-FF/README.md

 <p>Dropdown fields are a staple of any form that requires the user to make a selection.
 Often a much better choice than radio buttons, as they take up a lot less space in your form, dropdowns (or <select> elements) are used millions of times a day.</p>

-But like radio buttons and checkboxes, default dropdown fields are generally styled by the browser and can be difficult to re-style to fit your sites branding & design style.
-But that doesn’t mean you can’t re-style them, it just requires a bit of work.
+<p>But like radio buttons and checkboxes, default dropdown fields are generally styled by the browser and can be difficult to re-style to fit your sites branding & design style.
+But that doesn’t mean you can’t re-style them, it just requires a bit of work.</p>

-These fancy dropdown fields have all been created using the standard Formidable Forms dropdown field element and then re-styled based on a post by Mary Lou on Codrops.
-So if you fancy trying some dropdown field styling lets jump in…
+<p>These fancy dropdown fields have all been created using the standard Formidable Forms dropdown field element and then re-styled based on a post by Mary Lou on Codrops.
+So if you fancy trying some dropdown field styling lets jump in…</p>

 <h3>About Dropdown Field Styling</h3>